Go to guides:

 We understand this type of photography can be very subjective, but we try to be as flexible and balanced as we can regarding the subject matter.

-As you'll see from our blog, both digital download and print sales lean strongly to more naturalistic work, so our acceptance criteria work hand in hand with trying to increase the sales opportunities for photographers.
+As you'll see from our 'Sold on Stores' collections on Focus, both digital download and print sales lean strongly to more naturalistic work, so our acceptance criteria work hand in hand with trying to increase the sales opportunities for photographers.

 If you are in doubt on whether your image is in line with our criteria, please contact our friendly support team here.